all-of-us/workbench/api/docs/tools.md

 })
 ```

-- `common.run_inline` specified which gradle task will be run
+- `common.run_inline` specifies which gradle task will be run
 - gradle arguments are passed through -PappArgs=[]
+- ensure_docker will ensure that your command runs within the docker environment.
+Every command should include
+  this unless there is a specific reason not to.
 - GcloudContextV2 is a bit overloaded right now, but its primary purpose is to add the `--project`
 argument parser and validate it.
 It should be added if you're planning to add `ServiceAccountContext`
 - Wrapping the gradle call with `ServiceAccountContext` like in list-runtime will ensure that the